GEOPHIRES-X

 An editable installation is recommended for most users.
 It will allow you to run GEOPHIRES-X locally,

-view its python files in an IDE or text editor,
+view its Python files in an IDE or text editor,

 and create your own extensions as described in `How to extend GEOPHIRES-X `__.